erobertsme/simple-auth/README.md

 # Simple Auth

 Simple Auth is a single file class that provides a simple and secure way to handle user authentication and authorization using JSON Web Tokens (JWTs).
 It is designed to be easy to use and integrate into any PHP application.
-Simple Auth does not handle account creation, password management, token storage/management, or .
+Simple Auth does not handle account creation, password management, token storage/management.
+The goal of this project is to handle the creation and validation of JWTs.

 ## Installation